Windows Virtual Desktop is now available for production use, and you can deploy it using Nerdio for Azure!

-WVD has been in private preview well over a year now.
-Prior to September 2018, it was referred to under the name – RDmi (Remote Desktop Modern Infrastructure).
-Nerdio and other partners have been working with Microsoft on testing and developing all aspects of the WVD solution.
-With the launch of public preview, the service is now available to the public to test and is expected to go into GA (General Availability) later this year.
+Prior to September 2018, it was referred to under the name - RDmi (Remote Desktop Modern Infrastructure).
+Nerdio and other partners had been working with Microsoft on testing and developing all aspects of the WVD solution.
+With the launch of public preview, the service became available to the public to test and is generally available

 During public preview the desktop VMs can be hosted in any Azure region.
 However, the management solution (the “control plane”) will reside in the US East 2 Azure region.
-As the service enters GA, Microsoft will start scaling out the management solution to all Azure regions.
+As the service continues in GA, Microsoft will start scaling out the management solution to all Azure regions.

 MSPs should familiarize themselves with the service while it’s in public preview and learn the terminology and architecture while understanding the deployment models and think through how they will leverage this new technology to build and expand their Azure practice.

-Nerdio is planning to have WVD functionality in our Nerdio for Azure product on Day 1 of General Availability of WVD.
+Nerdio has full WVD functionality in Nerdio for Azure product since the first day of General Availability of WVD.
 MSPs will have the option of selecting an RDS deployment or WVD deployment when creating a new NFA account.
 We are also planning to offer an automated migration path for customers who want to go from an RDS deployment to WVD in the future.